AlexG-4W/AlexG-4W.github.io/README.md

 This website was built from the ground up to be lightweight, performant, and completely dependency-free.

 *   **Architecture:** 100% static site.
 No frontend frameworks (React, Vue, etc.), no build steps, and zero external dependencies.
 *   **Styling:** Custom CSS utilizing native CSS variables, Flexbox, and CSS Grid to ensure full responsiveness across all mobile and desktop devices.
-The UI employs a "Glassmorphism" aesthetic with a deep dark theme.